-Suppose you don’t know what Group Policy is?
-In that case, it is a feature of the Windows operating system that facilitates a wide range of advanced settings that network administrators use to control users’ working environment and computer accounts in Active Directory.
+Suppose you don’t know what Group Policy is.
+In that case, it is a feature of the Windows operating system that facilitates a wide range of advanced settings that network administrators use to control users’ working environments and computer accounts in Active Directory.
 The Group Policy is a centralized place for administrators to manage and configure operating systems, applications, and users’ settings.

 Local Group Policy Editor is a handy tool for Windows users, but still, it is not part of the Home edition.
 This snap-in is available in Windows 11 Pro and above and in enterprise editions only.
 Although gpedit.msc is not a part of Home edition Windows, you can still not use tweaks that require the Local Group Policy Editor.
 For that, you need to take the help of the Registry Editor.
 If not, you can download and run the script to enable Local Group Policy Editor in Windows 11 Home edition if you need it.